-Members Name Member's ID or MCI Number

-Member/Legal Decision Maker's Street Address City, State Zip Code
+Members Name Member/Legal Decision Maker's Street Address City, State Zip Code Member's ID or MCI Number

-219, 2000 21, 2000

 Dear Members Name,

 This notice confirms our discussion on insert date.

 The service or support in question is: insert service in question

-After reviewing the options with you using the Resource Allocation Decision decided to: n (RAD) process, we have
+After reviewing the options with you using the Resource Allocation Decisi decided to: on (RAD) process, we have

 Terminate current service.

 Effective date of intended action:

 Reduce current service.

 Effective date of intended action:

 Description of current level:

 New level after reduction:

 Suspend current service.

 Effective date of intended action:

 Expected date service will resume:

 Deny request for service or support.

 Date of request:

 Limit request for service or support.

 Date of request:

 Description of requested level:

 Authorized level of service or support:

 Deny payment for service or support.

 Date of request:

 Date(s) service provided:

 Provider or supplier:

-Payment amount being denied: \$

-DHS/DMS F-00232 (02/2020) Page 1 of 4
+Payment amount being denied: \$ Page 4 of 4

-The reason for our decision is that: ☐ The service or support is not an effective way to support your outcome(s).
-You do not need this service or level of service or support to support your outcome.
+The reason for our decision is that: The service or support is not an effective way to support your outcome(s).
+You do not need this service or level of service or support your outcome.
 We are already supporting your outcome in another way.
 The service or support you received was not authorized.
 An informal support has been identified and has agreed to provide this service or support for you.
 The service or support is being performed by a member of your household and the service or support benefits the other individuals residing in the household with you.
 Other: Explanation of the decision: If you disagree with this decision, the following pages describe your options.
 Sincerely, care manager name care manager title phone number RN care manager name RN Care Manager title phone number Appeal Rights 1.
 How to appeal this decision If you disagree with this decision, write, call, fax, or email: Inclusa 3349 Church Street Suite 1, Stevens Point, WI 54481 Call: 877-622-6700 Fax: 715-345-5725 Email: memberrelations@inclusa.org